GlacioHack/geoutils/doc/source/stats.md

 ### Discrete categories

 Use `categories` to define **discrete classes and their order**.
-A Boolean glacier mask, for example, separates terrain inside and outside the outlines:
+A boolean glacier mask, for example, separates terrain inside and outside the outlines:

 ```{code-cell} ipython3